Rush Limbaugh: The Rush Limbaugh Show

 Limbaugh used props, songs, and photos to introduce his monologues on various topics.
 On his radio show, news about homeless people was often preceded by the Clarence "Frogman" Henry song "Ain't Got No Home".

 In March 2006, WBAL in Baltimore became the first major market radio station in the country to drop Limbaugh's nationally syndicated radio program.
 In 2007, TALKERS Magazine again named him No. 1 in its "Heavy Hundred" most important talk show hosts.

 Limbaugh frequently mentioned the EIB (Excellence In Broadcasting) Network, trademarked in 1990.
 In the beginning, his show was co-owned and first syndicated by Edward F. McLaughlin, former president of ABC, who founded EFM Media in 1988, with Limbaugh's show as his first product.
 In 1997, McLaughlin sold EFM to Jacor Communications, which was ultimately bought up by Clear Channel Communications.
 Limbaugh owned a majority of the show, which is syndicated by the Premiere Radio Networks.

 According to a 2001 article in U.S. News & World Report, Limbaugh had an eight-year contract, at the rate of $31.25 million a year.
 In 2007, Limbaugh earned $33 million.
 A November 2008 poll by Zogby International found that Limbaugh was the most trusted news personality in the nation, garnering 12.5 percent of poll responses.

 Limbaugh signed a $400-million, eight-year contract in 2008 with what was then Clear Channel Communications, making him the highest-paid broadcaster on terrestrial radio.
 On August 2, 2016, Limbaugh signed a four-year extension of the 2008 contract.
 At the announcement of the extension, Premiere Radio Networks and iHeartMedia announced that his show experienced audience growth with 18% growth in adults 25–54, 27% growth with 25–54 women, and ad revenue growth of 20% year over year.

 In 2018, Limbaugh was the world's second (behind Howard Stern) highest-paid radio host, reportedly earning $84.5 million.
 On January 5, 2020, Limbaugh renewed his contract again.
 Though media reports said it was "a long-term" renewal, (with no length specified), according to Donald Trump it was a four-year deal.

 Regular guest host Ken Matthews was also selected a TALKERS Magazine "Heavy Hundred".

-In May, Premiere Networks announced that on June 21, 2021, The Limbaugh Show radio timeslot will be taken over by Clay Travis and Buck Sexton in hundreds of markets.
+In May, Premiere Networks announced that on June 21, 2021, The Limbaugh Show radio timeslot would be taken over by Clay Travis and Buck Sexton in hundreds of markets.